International Lecture Series in Forest Conservation (2019)

 15-21 October 2019

-The International Lecture Series in Forest Conservation 2019 is organised on the theme “Forest Conservation in Practice”.
+The International Lecture Series in Forest Conservation 2019 is organised on the theme “Forest Conservation from Science to Practice”.
 Three lectures will be presented at the Faculty of Forestry and the Daniels School, University of Toronto, Canada.
 The lectures highlight the application of forestry and conservation sciences to the sustainable management of forests and landscapes, focusing on Ireland and the United Kingdom.
 A range of techniques and approaches are demonstrated through case studies, embracing the tree, stand, forest and landscape scales.
 The lectures address some of the critical priorities for forestry and forest conservation at the present time.

 The lectures will be presented by Edward Wilson.